Thy4869/COE379/README.md

+# Project 1

-# The project 1 is an individual project about analyze an automobiles dataset available from the class git repository.
-### This data set provides mileage, horsepower, model year, and other technical specifications for cars.
+The project entails analyzing an automobile dataset sourced from the class git repository, containing information such as mileage, horsepower, model year, and other technical specifications for cars.

-## Part 1 (8 points): Your objective is to perform Exploratory data analysis on the dataset.
-Complete the following:
+### Part 1: Exploratory Data Analysis
-### Identify shape and size of the raw data
+- Identify the shape and size of the raw data.
-### Get information about the types of data.
-Does it need any datatype conversion?
-If needed perform the conversion. <- chatgpt helps on coverting the horse power variable from string type to float type when error comes up for using .astype function for the conversion
-### Drop non-important columns if needed <- chatgpt helps insight on drop the car_name variable column as a string variables non-important for the calculation
+- Examine data types and perform datatype conversion as needed, such as converting horsepower variable from string to float type.
+- Drop non-important columns, e.g., car_name, which are irrelevant for the calculation.
-### Is the data missing in any of the columns?
+- Check for missing data in any columns.
-### Derive statistical information from the data: can you predict any outliers using this information?
+- Derive statistical information to identify outliers.
-### Perform one-hot encoding of categorical data
+- Perform one-hot encoding of categorical data.
-### Visualize the dataset through different univariate and bivariate analysis plots.
+- Visualize the dataset through various univariate and bivariate analysis plots.
-### Find correlations between different columns
+- Analyze correlations between different columns.
-### Provide your insights on what variables affect the fuel efficiency of automobiles
+- Provide insights into variables affecting fuel efficiency.

-## Part 2 (7 points): Fit Linear Regression models on the data to predict the fuel efficiency of cars:
+### Part 2: Linear Regression Modeling
-### Split the dataset into Training and Test sets
+- Split the dataset into Training and Test sets.
-### Fit Linear Regression model on it
+- Fit Linear Regression model.
-### Calculate the accuracy for training and test data
+- Calculate accuracy for both training and test data.
-### Which of the above measures is more relevant for this problem statement?
+- Determine the most relevant measure for this problem statement.

+### Part 3: Report
-## Part 3 (5 points): Submit a 2 page report with the following:
+Submit a 2-page report covering:
-### What did you do to prepare the data?
-### What insights did you get from your data preparation?
-### What procedure did you use to train the model?
-### How does the model perform to predict the fuel efficiency?
-### How confident are you in the model?
+- Data preparation steps.
+- Insights gained from data preparation.
+- Model training procedure.
+- Model performance in predicting fuel efficiency.
+- Confidence level in the model's predictions.

 #####
 # Project 2
-### This dataset comprises various features related to a classification problem, with preprocessing steps applied to handle missing values, encode categorical variables, and scale numerical features before training multiple classification models.
+This dataset comprises various features related to a classification problem, with preprocessing steps applied to handle missing values, encode categorical variables, and scale numerical features before training multiple classification models.
 ## Data Preparation and Model Evaluation

 - **Data Preparation:**